NickFoden/nickfoden_archived/src/content/react-scripts.md

   - React
 ---

 Few months back I learned of a new database ( [FaunaDB](https://docs.fauna.com/fauna/current/introduction) ) that captured my imagination.
 Native support for GraphQL with a flexible data model: relational, document or graph.
 Excited to try it out I kept spinning up [`create-react-app`](https://github.com/facebook/create-react-app) to make different projects trying out Fauna.
 I was copy pasting the same CRUD functions that I had written over and over to reuse in each new project.
-Then attending a [useReactNYC](https://usereact.nyc/) meetup, [Monica's](https://twitter.com/waterproofheart) talk on saving time using [Plop JS](https://plopjs.com/) and othe tools came at a perfect time!
+Then attending a [useReactNYC](https://usereact.nyc/) meetup, [Monica's](https://twitter.com/waterproofheart) talk on saving time using [Plop JS](https://plopjs.com/) and other tools came at a perfect time!
 Instead of copy pasting the same files/folders over and over for each new route or feature.
 You can run a command in your CLI, answer a few (or many) questions and add files or folder structure to your project.
 Generate whatever you want.
 This was a revelation.

 ```javascript
 npm run plop